jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 Board of Directors and reviewed on an annual basis.
-Failure to pay membership dues or other club charges for a period of two months after the same are payable, or conduct which the Board of Directors deems inconsistent with the best interest of the corporation shall constitute grounds for termination of membership by vote of the Board of Directors.
+Failure to pay membership dues or other club charges for a period of two months after the same are payable, or conduct which the Board of Directors deems inconsistent with the best interest of the Corporation shall constitute grounds for termination of membership by vote of the Board of Directors.

 \(d) Any member may resign by so notifying the Secretary in writing.
-Such resignation shall not relieve the resigning member from obligation to pay dues through and including the full year in which the resignation is received by the Secretary, or any other indebtedness to the corporation, except as the Board of Directors may from time to time establish rules for allocation of obligation for dues with respect to memberships existing for a portion of a fiscal year.
+Such resignation shall not relieve the resigning member from obligation to pay dues through and including the full year in which the resignation is received by the Secretary, or any other indebtedness to the Corporation, except as the Board of Directors may from time to time establish rules for allocation of obligation for dues with respect to memberships existing for a portion of a fiscal year.